ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 Oracle GraalVM Native Image without PGO, Azul Prime VM, Oracle GraalVM, GraalVM CE, and OpenJDK HotSpot VM exhibited similar efficiency in terms of power consumption versus performance, with marginal differences.
 Eclipse OpenJ9 VM, on the other hand, also demonstrated moderate overall energy consumption but exhibited the lowest performance in terms of throughput.

-This study was conducted using generally available and common features across the selected JVMs, with little to no tuning (i.e., only adjusting the initial and maximum heap size), except the PGO for the Native-Image.
+This study was conducted using generally available and common features across the selected JVMs, with little to no tuning (i.e., only adjusting the initial and maximum heap size), except the PGO for the Oracle GraalVM Native Image.
 However, it is important to note that there are other specific JVM features available (to improve start-up response times, reducing memory footprint, and eventually reducing energy consumption) that might change the picture in a real-world scenario.
 Examples of such features include Eclipse OpenJ9's [shared class cache (SCC)](https://eclipse.dev/openj9/docs/shrc), Azul Prime VM's [ReadyNow!](https://www.azul.com/products/components/readynow), or the novel technology [CRaC](https://wiki.openjdk.org/display/crac) introduced in the OpenJDK.

 # Final Thoughts